MENTAL HEALTH PROFESSIONALS LICENSE DEFENSE

 Social Workers

-The Texas State Board of Social Worker Examiners (TSBSWE) is responsible for regulating the licensure and practice of social workers in Texas (Texas Occupations Code § 505 et. al.).
+Social Worker License Defense: The Texas State Board of Social Worker Examiners (TSBSWE) regulates the licensure and practice of social workers in Texas (Texas Occupations Code § 505 et. al.).
 Consistent with § 505.451 of the Texas Occupations Code and § 701 et. al. of the Texas Administrative Code, the Board may discipline a social worker for:

-- Consumption of alcohol or drugs in a manner which would adversely affect the licensee’s ability to perform social work or usage of any illegal drugs;
+- Consumption of alcohol or drugs in a manner that would adversely affect the licensee’s ability to perform social work or usage of any illegal drugs

 In response to such violations, the Board may impose an administrative fine, issue a public reprimand, place the licensee on probation, or suspend, revoke, or refuse to renew the social worker’s license (Texas Occupations Code § 505 and Texas Administrative Code § 701.601 et. seq.).